fishcus/KAP-manual/en/operation/storage_cleanup.en.md

 - Temporary files from error jobs
 - Job history that no need to keep forever

+**Notice: **

-> **Notice:** Data cannot be restored once deleted.
-It is essential to back up metadata and check the target resources carefully before deletion.
+1. **Data cannot be restored once deleted.** It is essential to back up metadata and check the target resources carefully before deletion.

+2. **Please try arrange cleanup at when there is no (or less) running jobs in the system**, for better overall stability and perofrmance.

 ### Garbage Cleanup Command Tool